perfsonar/perfsonar-dev-tools/README.md

 ## Make a release in a repository

+**NOTE: See the `make-release` script fo doing this for all packages.
+Full details on the release proccess are [here](https://github.com/perfsonar/project/wiki/Release-Process)**

 The `make-repo-release` program try to release new packages from a perfSONAR repository.
 It always  takes  an  argument: the VERSION to be released.
 There is another mandatory option, `-r` which states the RELNUM.